Dynalon/Rainy/docs/SYNC.md

 	  </note-deletions>
 	</manifest>

 Note: From what I found when looking to the tomboy sourcecode, the note-revisions field is ignored and just a relict of previous versions.
-There is **no need** to store note revisions on the client!
+There is, however, a usecase where you at least need to mark notes as tainted:

+If two clients sync, a note is modified by client A, and then B modifies the same note and tries to sync to the server, there is a conflict (because both notes were modified).
+But this conflict is hard to detect without per-note revision numbers (comparing server and client times are not allowed because of possible drift!).
+A possible solution is to compare the last MetadataChangeDate of client B's  note with client B's last sync date to determine, is the note is "tainted".
+This avoids comparing client and server clocks, but still relies on the client clock (which might still produce errors if the clock 'jumps')

 Syncing
 -------